se-edu/addressbook-level2/README.md

 -----------------------------------------------------------------------------------------------------
 # Learning Outcomes
-Here are the things a student should be able to do after studying this code and completing the corresponding exercises.
+Here are the things you should be able to do after studying this code and completing the corresponding exercises.

 ### Set up a project in an IDE `[LO-IdeSetup]`